ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 TODO: have 'sign_info' as an array of arrays, if 'scope' in the Access Token covers multiple groups/topics.

 * The first element 'sign_alg' is an integer or a text string, indicating the signature algorithm used in the group.
-It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), including but not limited to the values from Table 5 and 6 of {{RFC8152}}.
+It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry defined in {{RFC8152}}.

 * The second element 'sign_parameters' indicates the parameters of the signature algorithm.
 Its structure depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define specific values for this parameter (REQ4).
 If no parameters of the signature algorithm are specified, 'sign_parameters' MUST be encoded as the CBOR simple value Null.